bensim7/MJamCamp/README.md

 ## App Function / User Stories

+- The app has a login function, which will open up the other pages that enables users to enter songs, search for songs they have entered and or search for other users.

+- On login, the user is shown their account details, which they can update.

-A user can create or write songs into the application, and recall back the songs from the database through search.
-Based on the song content that the users write, users can be searched by other users via lyrics, title etc.
+- A user can create or write songs into the application.
+For their songs that the user has entered, the user can view it through database search, update the songs, and delete them from the database

-Users can also search for other users based on music interest such as Guitarist, Drummer, Bassist, Vocalist, Keyboardist etc.
+- Based on the song content that the users write, users can be searched by other users via lyrics, title etc. Users can also search for other users based on music interest such as Guitarist, Drummer, Bassist, Vocalist, Keyboardist etc.

 ---